-AMC1 145.A.42(a)(iv) Components STANDARD PARTS
+AMC1 145.A.42(a)(iv) Components ED Decision 2019/009/R

+STANDARD PARTS

 (a) Standard parts are parts that are manufactured in complete compliance with an established industry, Agency, competent authority or other government specification which includes design, manufacturing, test and acceptance criteria, and uniform identification requirements.
 The specification should include all the information that is necessary to produce and verify conformity of the part.
 It should be published so that any party may manufacture the part.
-Examples of specifications are National Aerospace Standards (NAS), Army-Navy Aeronautical Standard (AN), Society of Automotive Engineers (SAE), SAE Sematec, Joint Electron Device Engineering Council, Joint Electron Tube Engineering Council, and American National Standards Institute (ANSI), EN Specifications, etc.

-- (b) To designate a part as a standard part, the TC holder may issue a standard parts manual accepted by the competent authority of the original TC holder or may make reference in the parts catalogue to the specification to be met by the standard part.
+Examples of specifications are National Aerospace Standards (NAS).
+Army-Navy Aeronautical Standard (AN), Society of Automotive Engineers (SAE), SAE Sematec, Joint Electron Device Engineering Council, Joint Electron Tube Engineering Council, and American National Standards Institute (ANSI), EN Specifications, etc. (b) To designate a part as a standard part, the TC holder may issue a standard parts manual accepted by the competent authority of the original TC holder or may make reference in the parts catalogue to the specification to be met by the standard part.
 Documentation that accompanies standard parts should clearly relate to the particular parts and contain a conformity statement plus both the manufacturing and supplier source.
-Some materials are subject to special conditions, such as storage conditions or life limitation, etc., and this should be included in the documentation and/or the material's packaging. - (c) An EASA Form 1 or equivalent is not normally issued and, therefore, none should be expected.
+Some materials are subject to special conditions, such as storage conditions or life limitation, etc., and this should be included in the documentation and/or the material's packaging. (c) An EASA Form 1 or equivalent is not normally issued and, therefore, none should be expected.
+AMC1 145.A.42(a)(v) Components ED Decision 2019/009/R MATERIAL (a) Consumable material is any material which is only used once, such as lubricants, cements, compounds, paints, chemical dyes and sealants, etc.

-The following AMC2 145.A.42(a)(iv) is added: